 We are going to Thailand in January and only have 2 days in Bangkok.

-For the 1st day, I was thinking of following some of your ideas mentioned above.
-And for the 2nd day, I was thinking of going to the Tha Kha floating market: is it possible in your opinion?
-What is the best transport option from Bangkok to reach this market? and is it really ideal to arrive there quite early?
+For the first day, I was thinking of following some of your suggestions mentioned above.
+And for the second day, I was thinking of going to the Tha Kha floating market: do you think that's feasible?
+What's the best way to get there from Bangkok?
+And is it really best to arrive quite early?

 Thanks for your advices.